centerionware/Jarvis/README.md

 Agent branch.
 This branch provides an agent that will connect back to the main bot to provide processing power.
 This allows a distributed backend built to scale.

+# Import Running in Windows Note:
+ Run it from the ubuntu bash shell in WSL, not from the docker inside of powershell, or you will have a bad time.
+There's filesystem translation things that happen otherwise, and just don't do it.
+You may also run into out of space errors when you clearly have a lot of space available.
+Again, use docker from inside of ubuntu bash shell and not from the windows layer of wsl.

 # 0xJarvis
 * Ollama is running in WSL in docker with LiteLLM (Currently not used) with Jarvis (the discord.py based bot) on RX3080 with an AMD 2700x cpu on windows 11.
 * ComfyUI runs based on the (internal) RX570 ComfyUI deployment branch, which enables comfyui to work on legacy AMD gpus on Linux hosts.
 It's been tested on a proxmox host on an HPE DL580gen9 with an AMD RX570.
 (It works but I don't recommend, 2s to process a single image is ages.)